http4k/www/src/website/content/ecosystem/http4k/concepts/lens.md

 ---
-layout: module
+layout: concept
-type: module
+type: concept
 ecosystem: http4k
-title:  http4k Lenses
+title: Lenses
 description: An explanation of Lenses and how they are used in http4k
 ---